-- SCP Foundation: SCP-173 ("The Sculpture") tries to brutally kill anything not looking at it, and cannot move while observed even through cameras.
+- SCP-173 ("The Sculpture") tries to brutally kill anything not looking at it, and cannot move while observed even through cameras.
 While it has a hard time breaking out of simple enclosures, it's very good at breaking necks, and it will go straight for it in the literal blink of an eye.

 - In the The Adventures of the League of S.T.E.A.M. episode "Bitter Gnomes and Gardens", lethal garden gnomes begin to attack a pair of hapless gardeners.
 The gardeners realize that the gnomes don't move when being directly looked at.